Running Man (TV program): Production staff

 On November 19, 2014, the show's head director, Jo Hyo-jin, announced his departure from the show after working with the members for four years.
-On March 20, 2016, the show's main PD, Im Hyung-taek left the show (as of episode 291) as he became the producer of Hurry Up, Brother, resulting in new generation PDs to take over, notably PD Lee Hwan-jin, PD Jeong Cheol-min, and PD Park Yong-woo.
+On March 20, 2016, the show's main PD, Im Hyung-taek left the show (as of episode 291), as he became the producer of Hurry Up, Brother, resulting in new generation PDs to take over, notably PD Lee Hwan-jin, PD Jeong Cheol-min, and PD Park Yong-woo.
 FD Go Dong-wan also announced his leave via his Instagram.

 On July 3, 2016, SBS confirmed the return of producer Kim Joo-hyung to the show.
-That same month, it is confirmed that he became the new main PD of the show.
-However, it didn't last long as PD Kim Joo-hyung announced that he is leaving the show shortly after.
+That same month, it was confirmed that he would become the new main PD of the show.
+However, PD Kim Joo-hyung announced his departure from the show shortly after.
 Subsequently, PD Lee Hwan-jin took over as the main PD of Running Man until March 2017.
-In April 2017, PD Jeong Cheol-min took over from PD Lee Hwan-Jin as the Running Man main PD.
+In April 2017, PD Jeong Cheol-min took over from PD Lee Hwan-Jin as the show's main PD.

 In July 2018, PD Jeong Cheol-min took a break and PD Lee Hwan-jin temporarily took over as main PD of the show.
 PD Jeong returned in May 2019 replacing PD Lee, leading the show till February 5, 2020, where he left the show and SBS.
 His role was taken over by PD Choi Bo-pil.

-On August 1, 2022, SBS announced that PD Choi Bo-pil would be leaving the show, with PD Choi Hyung-in taking over the role, making her the first female production director in the show's history.
+On August 1, 2022, SBS announced that PD Choi Bo-pil would be leaving the show.
+He was replaced by PD Choi Hyung-in, the first female production director in the show's history.

+On December 14, 2025, SBS announced that PD Choi Hyung-in would be leaving the show due to her pregnancy and want to focus on her family, with PD Kang Hyung-seon taking over the role as the main PD.

+On May 24, 2026, SBS announced that PD Kang Hyung-seon would be leaving the show after her 5 months tenure as Main PD due to her pregnancy, with PD Kim Sol-maro taking over the role as the main PD.

 Guests with the most appearances

-Some guests were occasionally featured or invited to the show during its run.
-The following list is of guests who appeared the most often as of March 9, 2025.